marco-willi/cas-dl-compvis-exercises-hs2025/README.md

 # Exercises for CAS Deep Learning - Module Computer Vision with Deep Learning (Part 1)

-This repository is used for the development and distribution of exercises for the CAS Deep Learning - Module Computer Vision with Deep Learning (Part 1).
+This repository is used for the distribution of exercises for the CAS Deep Learning - Module Computer Vision with Deep Learning (Part 1).

 There are several ways to work on the assignments: